 Though initially Trump denied his daughter and son-in-law would have a significant role in the administration, they are now serving in positions of power.

-Ivanka, a fashion designer whose wares were by Trump’s advisor Kellyanne Conway in a possible violation of federal law, has her own White House office, though what she does beyond “advise” her father is not entirely clear.
+Ivanka, a fashion designer whose wares were peddled on television by Trump’s advisor Kellyanne Conway in a possible violation of federal law, has her own White House office, though what she does beyond “advise” her father is not entirely clear.

 When a handbag designer recommends bombing another country

-While once known as the pair are now known for propelling a different kind of aircraft.
+While once known as international jet-setters, the pair are now known for propelling a different kind of aircraft.

-We are supposed to believe that Donald Trump, who once suddenly discovered his conscience through Ivanka, who apparently also just noticed the child victims of the brutal six-year war.
+We are supposed to believe that Donald Trump, who once bragged that he would turn away Syrian refugee children, suddenly discovered his conscience through Ivanka, who apparently also just noticed the child victims of the brutal six-year war.

-In response, Trump launched a strike without a strategy at a Syrian base, accomplishing nothing yet gaining media accolades – “He’s so presidential,” pundits swooned, before Trump blew it a few days later by nearly getting into nuclear war with North Korea – the handbag designer,
+In response, Trump launched a strike without a strategy at a Syrian base, accomplishing nothing yet gaining media accolades – “He’s so presidential,” pundits swooned, before Trump blew it a few days later by nearly getting into nuclear war with North Korea – all seemingly at the behest of his daughter, the handbag designer, whom he once said he wanted to date.

 This is unprecedented and unpresidential in many ways: the casual violence, the arbitrary policies, the unsettling nature of the father-daughter relationship, both personal and political.
-That Trump, followed up his Syria strike with a pointless mega-bomb on Afghanistan and a frightening escalation of rhetoric with North Korea is concerning: What if Ivanka decides it’s time to take out fellow nuke-bearing millennial Kim Jung Un?
+That Trump, lapping up media praise, followed up his Syria strike with a pointless mega-bomb on Afghanistan and a frightening escalation of rhetoric with North Korea is concerning: What if Ivanka decides it’s time to take out fellow nuke-bearing millennial Kim Jung Un?

 That is not a rhetorical question, that is an actual question.
 If you disagree, imagine it is five years ago, and you are reading the paragraphs above, and were told that was America’s future.